EventStore/EventStore/docs/operations/database-backup.md

 ## Considerations for backup and restore procedures

-Backing up one node should be enough.
+Backing up one node is recommended.
 However ensure that the node chosen as target for the backup is up to date and connected to the cluster.
 For additional safety you can also backup at least a quorum of nodes.

-Try to avoid backing up a node at the same time as running a scavenge operation.
+Do not back up a node at the same time as running a scavenge operation.

 [Read-only replica](../clustering/node-roles.md#read-only-replica) nodes may be used as backup source.

-When restoring a database, do not mix backup files of different nodes onto the same target node.
+When either running a backup or restoring, do not mix backup files of different nodes.

 The restore must happen on a _stopped_ node.

-The restore process can happen on any failed node of a cluster.
+The restore process can happen on any node of a cluster.

 You can restore any number of nodes in a cluster from the same backup source.
 This means, for example, in the event a non recoverable 3 nodes cluster, that the same